cryostatio/cryostatio.github.io/get-started/index.md

 1. Delete any Recording custom resources.
     - If Cryostat is no longer deployed, you must redeploy it by creating a Cryostat custom resource.
-    - If the Cryostat Operator has already been uninstalled, please reinstall it.
+    - If the Cryostat Operator has already been uninstalled, please reinstall it before deleting any Recording custom resources.
 2. Delete the Cryostat custom resource.
-    - If the Cryostat Operator has already been uninstalled, please reinstall it.
+    - If the Cryostat Operator has already been uninstalled, please reinstall it before deleting the Cryostat custom resource.
 3. Uninstall the Cryostat Operator.
     - If installed using kubectl, run:
       ```